Canadian Health Care Professionals with Emergency Room Experience and/or Rural, Northern Experience

-Are you an emergency doctor or a family doctor with ER experience, with an interest in serving a community in Ethiopia?
-CPAR is seeking qualified emergency doctors to take part in 4-8 week volunteer placements in new physician partnership program in Fitche, Ethiopia.
+Are you an emergency doctor, nurse, or a family doctor with ER or rural experience, with an interest in serving a community in Ethiopia?
+Canadian Physicians for Aid and Relief (CPAR) is seeking qualified health care professionals to take part in a four-week volunteer placement.

-- Work alongside Ethiopian colleagues in the Emergency Department (or other clinical settings) to assess and treat patients.
+- Work alongside Ethiopian colleagues in the Emergency Department of Fitche Hospital (or other mutually agreed upon appropriate clinical settings) to assess and treat patients

 - Emergency medicine emphasis which may include general practitioners with ER experience

-- Experience in work in low resource settings (at home or abroad) an asset
+- Experience in low resource settings (at home or abroad) is an asset

 - Flexibility, and an ability to adapt to variable working conditions and resource levels